DavidWayneAustinPHP/CoverageJSONOutput/README.md

 -- Add a check to ensure the file "input_csv_data.csv" exists and is readable -- Ensure the output path is writable where the output file "coverage.json" can be written

--- to run the package in "editabel" mode the following commands can be run -- cd /path/to/the/project
+-- to run the package in "editable" mode the following commands can be run -- cd /path/to/the/project
    -- pip install -e .
    -- coveragejson-convert